 Oxygen masks are products which come out of the bottle as a gel, but start bubbling with oxygen gas after a few seconds on the skin.
 Brands like Bliss, Peter Thomas Roth, Dr Brandt, Oseque and Sephora have oxygen bubble masks.
 What do they do, and how did they get the gas into the bottle?

-Here’s the video, scroll down for the wordy version…
+Here’s the video, scroll down for the text version…

 How do oxygen masks work?